namel3ss-Ai/namel3ss/docs/packages.md

-# Packages (Capsule Dependencies)
+# Packages and Capsules

-Packages let you reuse Capsules across projects.
-A package is just a Capsule stored under `packages/<name>/` with metadata and checksums.
+Packages let you reuse capsules across projects.
+A package is a capsule stored under `packages/<name>/` with metadata and checksums.
+Use module files for local reuse inside a project.

 Key idea:
 - pkg = reusable Capsules, installed locally, never executed.